wackernagels/unalive-frequency-tracker/README.md

 ## Graphing
 This happens in vis.py.
 Make sure you have the processed data, then run the script to see the visual!

+# Documentation
+## Data
+All of our data was scraped from the [PullPush Reddit API](https://pullpush.io/).
+The scraping process is mostly documented in 'data collection unalive.ipynb' (the other scraping scripts are copies of this script, adjusted for the load of the other words).
+Since we are looking at every post mentioning killing-related words from 2019-2024 we need to, well, find every post!
+The data cleaning and preprocessing is described in data-preprocess.ipynb.
+Basically, we want to take our raw data and organize all of the text within these posts by keyword and date.
+This makes it a lot easier to look up (and graph).

+## Our Visualization

+## Limitations

 # FAQs
 ### I'm just here for the graph.
 What do I do?
 * Pull the repository and download the cleaned dataset from below.
 Then run vis.py!